ripon23/news_aggregator/README.md

 ### Storing Articles

 The `store_articles` function stores the fetched articles in the MySQL database, avoiding duplicates by checking if an article with the same title and publication date already exists.
+For visualization I use python flask framework.

 ### Extracting Topics and Named Entities

-The `extract_topics_and_entities` function uses the spaCy library to extract topics and named entities from the article content.
+The `extract_topics_and_entities` function uses the spaCy library(rss_feed_spacy.py) and Google Service(rss_feed_google_service.py) to extract topics and named entities from the article content.

 ### Filtering Articles

-The `filter_articles` function allows filtering of stored articles based on keywords or publication dates.
+The `filter_articles` function allows filtering of stored articles based on keywords or publication dates (Flask).

 ### Periodic Fetching